RichardAth/Projects/BigIntCalculator/readme.txt

-numfact(n)        returns the number of uniqe factors in n minfact(n)        returns the value of the smallest factor of n maxfact(n)        returns the value of the largest factor of n FactConcat(m,n) : Concatenates the prime factors of n (base 10) according to the mode m
+numfact(n)        returns the number of uniqe factors in n minfact(n)        returns the value of the smallest factor of n maxfact(n)        returns the value of the largest factor of n FactConcat(m,n)   Concatenates the prime factors of n (base 10) according to the mode m
                   mode    Order of factors    Repeated factors
                   0       Ascending           No
                   1       Descending          No
                   2       Ascending           Yes
                   3       Descending          Yes
-HCLASS(n)       : Hurwitz-Kronecker class number *12.
+HCLASS(n)         Hurwitz-Kronecker class number *12.
 Currently restricted to
                   n < 10^32.
 The true HCLASS is not always an integer, but multiplying by 12 always yields an integer.
-CLASSNO(n)      : class number.
+CLASSNO(n)        class number.
 This is only defined if n ≡ 0 or 1 mod 4 and n is
                   not a perfect square.
 For +ve n, n must be < 730,000,000 to avoid pari stack overflow.
 TAU(x)          : Ramanujan's tau function
 STIRLING(m, n, f): if f = 1 return the Stirling number of the first kind s(n,k),
                   if f = 2, return the Stirling number of the second kind S(n,k).
+LE(a,p)           Legendre value for (a/p).
+Only defined if p is an odd prime.
+                  The result is zero when a is a multiple of p, otherwise it is one if there is a solution of x² ≡ a (mod p) and it is -1 when the congruence has no solution.
+JA(a,p)           Jacobi value for (a/p).
+Extension of Legendre to all odd values of p.
+KR(a,p)           Kronecker value for (a/p); an extension of the Jacobi value to
+                  all values of p
+ISPOW(n)          returns -1 if n is a perfect power, otherwise 0 MODSQRT(a, p)     returns r such that r² ≡ a (mod p).
+If no solution exists an error
+                  is reported.
+Generally there is more than 1 solution in the range 0 to p-1, but only the smallest positive solution is returned.
+PRIMROOT(a)       returns smallest primitive root of a if there is one.
+Primitive
+                  roots exists if a is 2, 4, an odd prime power, or twice an odd prime power.
+INVTOT(x)         finds n such that totient(n) = x.
+There may be no such value, or
+                  many values. x is limited to 10^15 because large values use too much memory and could hang the PC.
+POPCNT(x)         for x >= 0, counts the number of 1-bits, also known as the
+                  Hamming weight.
+HAMDIST(x, y)     counts the number of bits which differ beween x and y. x and
+                  y must have the same sign.
+GF(x)             Gauss Factorial of x, defined as the product of all positive
+                  numbers < x  that are relatively prime to x.
+If GF(x) would excceed 30,000 digits an error is generated.
+QUADDISC(x)       Discriminant of quadratic field Q(sqrt(x)).
+EULERFRAC(x)      Euler number E(x).
+Undefined for x < 0.
+If x is odd E(x) is zero.

 Some functions and operators limit the range of their parameters:
 ^ or ** (exponent)                  0 <= exponent <= 2^31-1, also result is estimated